unixorn/sysadmin-reading-list/README.md

 ### Source control

-No matter what source control you use (git, hg, perforce, whatever), you're going to have to write commit messages.
+No matter what source control system you use (git, hg, perforce, whatever), you're going to have to write commit messages.
 Make them good.
 Explain _why_ you made the change, not just _what_ you changed.
 And no, the diff is not an explanation.
+Always start with a single line that explains what you were trying to do in general, then a body that goes into more detail.

-Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying_ to do, they can see when your code isn't actually doing what you want it to.
+Good commit messages help the rest of your team understand what you're trying to do and make it easier for them to find logic errors in your pull requests - the code may be technically correct, but if they understand what you're _trying_ to do, they can see when your code isn't actually doing what you say you want it to do, even if it is technically correct.

-Here are a few articles that while focused on git apply to any system you're using:
+Here are a few articles that while focused on git apply to any source control system you're using:

 * [5 Useful Tips for a Better Commit Message](https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message) is another good article on writing commit messages.
 * [A Note About Git Commit Messages](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)